 LAW 74522 European Civil and Commercial Litigation

 This course will introduce the framework, procedures, law and practice which govern the litigation of civil and commercial claims between the United Kingdom and the current EU 27-member states and intra-EU civil and commercial litigation.
 It will also explore the legal framework which governs the law and practice of civil and commercial litigation with non-EU member states (including United States jurisdictions).
-The course will provide essential knowledge of UK and EU civil and commercial litigation rules for those who intended to practice with law firms in the United States advising clients who conduct business with the UK, EU member states and other European jurisdictions.
+The course will provide essential knowledge of UK and EU civil and commercial litigation rules for those who intend to practice with law firms in the United States advising clients who conduct business with the UK, EU member states and other European jurisdictions.
 Practical examples and case-studies will be used through-out the course to illustrate the application of the rules and practice for European commercial and civil litigation from the perspective of US-based claimants and defendants.
-Consideration will be given where relevant to the current processes in connection with the withdrawal of the United Kingdom from the European Union (‘Brexit’) projected at the date of writing to occur on 29th March 2019.
+Consideration will be given where relevant to the current processes in connection with the withdrawal of the United Kingdom from the European Union (‘Brexit’).

 LAW 74821 Jurisprudence